MedicodiBiscotti/biscottiCFG/README.md

 | `loadoutpresets` aliases	| Automatically switching settings when using the `KEYPAD` to switch loadout. `loadoutpresets_t` (toggles), `loadoutpresets_1` (enables) (default), `loadoutpresets_0` (disables), `alias loadoutpresets_n loadoutpresets_0` to disable globally. |

 ## [^](#top "Back to Top")Medic
 Medic is pretty complicated and has a lot of features.
 But first, the crosshairs.
-The primary (Syringe Gun/Crossbow) and the melee (Bonesaw) use the small dot crosshair, and the secondary (Medigun) uses the default crosshair to get that awesome medic cross crosshair.
+The primary (Syringe Gun/Crossbow) and the melee (Bonesaw) use the small dot crosshair, and the secondary (Medi Gun) uses the default crosshair to get that awesome medic cross crosshair.

 `help_class` will list some of the commands for the different settings.
 A lot of the settings are enabled by default at the bottom of the file.
 If you wish to have certain settings disabled by default, feel free to change that at the bottom of the file in the `SELECTIONS` section.
 Just try changing the `1`s to `0`s.